 - The potential to make a workout significantly more effective

 2. Intra Workouts

-Some intra workouts contain compounds to help raise growth hormone and testosterone production (like tribulus for instance) and will typically base themselves on an amino acid mix (of the same variety as BCAA’s) for muscular sustenance.
+Some may include compounds like Tribulus to boost growth hormone and testosterone production, relying on an amino acid mix for muscular sustenance.

 Some of these benefits can include: